 "Amy Newmark, the president of Chicken Soup for the Soul, reached out to me.
 Her son is a big Ironman.
 She wanted to do a book on running.
 Her son read Ultramarathon Man, loved it and told her about me.
 I like the Chicken Soup for the Soul philosophy.
 It's very positive."

-Chicken Soup for the Soul - Running for Good goes on sale in bookstores and online June 4.
-National and Global Running Day is June 5.
-What's a better way to celebrate running than with a run and a copy of inspirational running stories for yourself and the runner in your life.
+What's a better way to celebrate running than with a run and a copy of Chicken Soup for the Soul - Running for Good. and inspirational running stories for yourself and the runner in your life.

 You might also be interested in reading my memoir.
 Read excerpts and more.